Epyx

 Epyx, Inc. was an American video game developer and publisher active in the late 1970s and 1980s.
 The company was founded in 1978 as Automated Simulations by Jim Connelley and Jon Freeman, publishing a series of tactical combat games.
 The Epyx brand was introduced when the company branched out to a series of more action-oriented titles.
-In 1983, as these types of games now represented the majority of their product line, the company was renamed to match.
+In 1983, as these types of games now represented the majority of its product line, the company was renamed to match.
 Epyx published a long series of games through the 1980s.
 The company's assets are currently owned by Bridgestone Multimedia Group Global.

 History

 Formation

 In 1977, Susan Lee-Merrow invited Jon Freeman to join a Dungeons & Dragons game hosted by Jim Connelley and Jeff Johnson.
 Connelley later purchased a Commodore PET computer to help with the bookkeeping involved in being a dungeon master, and he came up with the idea of writing a computer game for the machine before the end of the year so he could write it off on his taxes.
 Freeman had written on gaming for several publications, and he joined Connelley in the design of a new space-themed wargame.
 Starting work around August 1978, Freeman wrote the basic rules, mission sets, background stories and the manual, while Connelley coded up the system in PET BASIC.